rparak/VRM_GitHub_Template_Student/README.md

-# VRM (Programming for Robots and Manipulators) : GitHub Student Template
+# VRM (Programming for Robots and Manipulators) : Template for Student Projects
 GitHub repository template for student projects in the university course VRM (Programming for Robots and Manipulators).

 ## Requirements: